samsung-cnct/spark-kubernetes-demo/README.md

 ###Before you start, below configuration setting is needed

-* If you want to run it on Local VM via Vagrant
+* If you want to run it on Local VMs via Vagrant
 ```console
 export KUBERNETES_PROVIDER=vagrant
 export KUBERNETES_MEMORY=2048